 - 1. Park the vehicle on a level surface and apply the parking brake. - 2.
 Turn the engine off. - 3.
+Place a large drain pan under the oil filter. - 4.
 Loosen the oil filter with an oil filter wrench.
 Remove the oil filter by turning it by hand.